 My doctoral thesis, as noted in the Reflection-in-Action Synthesis page, used a 360 study of my conflict management style based on the work of Speed Leas as the interpretive balance to what part of my brain I acted from.

 The Three-Point Practice is a learnable discipline that links the stimulus found on the dance floor with a response best guided by a balcony perspective.
 You begin with an awareness of how one of your three brain functions reacts to that stimulus (Automatic Pilot – brain stem, reptilian; House of Emotion – limbic system, mammalian; and Thinking Cap – neocortex).
 This is the essence of engaging your narrative as How Well Can You See Your Story.

-The Enneagram and the Kraybill Conflict Style Inventory provide deeper and significant self-reflective insight that supports the Three-Point Practice.
+Conflict Management Styles from the work of Speed Leas (Trust Adverse / Trust Accepting); or The Enneagram (Bandwidth / Center of Gravity); or Ron Kraybill’s Conflict Styles Inventory (Storm / Calm) provide deeper and significant self-reflective insight that supports the Three-Point Practice.
 The links below take an in-depth look at how the Enneagram or Kraybill CSI work within the Three-Point Practice.